jarovo/invoke/sites/www/installing.rst

     $ pip install invoke

-We currently support **Python 3.6+**.
-Users still on Python 3.5 or older are urged to upgrade.

 As long as you have a supported Python interpreter, **there are no other dependencies**.
 Invoke is pure-Python, and contains copies of its few dependencies within its source tree.